fredericvilcot/fredericvilcot/README.md

 Regardless of the language or the framework, software development is in my eyes an art that is often too neglected!

 I strive to put into practice the techniques of **clean code, clean architecture (hexagonal), TDD, BDD, EDD** on a daily basis and to remain constantly attentive to new technologies.

-Working in the world of Web3, I have the great opportunity to be part of the [ØKP4](https://okp4.network) adventure and thus build the interfaces of the future 🚀

 ## Rapidfire

--  👨‍💻 I’m currently Lead Front-End Engineer @[OKP4](https://okp4.network) ([:octocat: repo](https://github.com/okp4/))
+-  👨‍💻 I’m currently a Senior Front-End Engineer @OVHcloud

 - 🐈 At home, I do pair programming with my cat